 Your Recovery

-After surgery, you are likely to have pain for a few days.
-The area around your navel may be swollen.
+After surgery, you're likely to have pain for a few days.
+The area around your belly button may be swollen.
 You may also feel tired and have less energy than normal.
 This is common.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.